 The majority of adults and children in the U.S. are deficient in the sunshine vitamin, putting them at greater risk for all infections.
 A number of recent medical trials have demonstrated that individuals with the lowest levels of vitamin D had the highest rates of serious illness and infections.

-You can get Vitamin D naturally by daily exposing your arms and face for 20 minutes in the sun, but most people need more than this.
-Good dietary sources include good old fashioned cod liver oil (my favorite, least processed brand here), grassfed beef liver, egg yolks from pasture-raised chickens, and fatty fish like salmon.
+During winter, Vitamin D is stored for months, mainly in the liver and the fatty tissues, but good dietary sources include good old fashioned cod liver oil (my favorite, least processed brand here), grassfed beef liver, egg yolks from pasture-raised chickens, and fatty fish like wild-caught salmon (not farmed).

 6. Eat Mushrooms